egeeamu/voskhod/README.md

 If using a fresh install, you will have to install dependencies and linux packages with administrator privileges :

-> aptitude install build-essential git python-pip  pbzip2 pigz zlib1g-dev libncurses5-dev bowtie parallel python-biopython sqlite3
+> aptitude install build-essential git python-pip  pbzip2 pigz zlib1g-dev libncurses5-dev bowtie parallel python-biopython sqlite3 software-properties-common

-> aptitude install software-properties-common

 > add-apt-repository ppa:webupd8team/java

-> apt-get update
+> aptitude update

 > aptitude insta ll oracle-java8-installer